GriffithUniLibrary/research-data-management/content/1-Introduction to RDM.md

 Research data management (RDM) is a process for protecting the quality and validity of your research through systematically organising, managing, and saving your data.

 This guide will assist you to prepare the data management planning documentation required for your dissertation or research project.
-Templates are avialable from the Library’s [Data Management](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan) page.
+Templates are available from the Library’s [Data Management](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan) page.

 Research data can consist of many different formats and media types.
 Physical items, such as artifacts and organic samples, will demand careful management over time.